radekd91/emoca/gdl_apps/EMOCA/README.md

 <p align="center">Top row: input images.
 Middle row: coarse shape reconstruction.
 Bottom row: reconstruction with detailed displacements.<p align="center">

+## !!!
+UPDATE !!!
+**EMOCA v2 is now out.**

+Compared to the original model it produces:

+1) Much better lip and eye alignment
+2) Much better lip articulation

+This is achieved by:
+1) Using a subset of mediapipe landmarks for mouth, eyes and eyebrows (as opposed to FAN landmarks that EMOCA v1 uses)
+2) Using absolute landmark loss in combination with the relative losses (as opposed to only relative landmark losses in EMOCA v1)
+3) Incorporating perceptual lip reading loss.
+Inspired by [spectre](https://filby89.github.io/spectre/).
+Big shout-out to these guys!

+There are now mutiple EMOCA models that you can use for reconstruction.
+You can specify their names in the demo scripts using the `--model_name <model>` flag.

+The available models are:
+1) `EMOCA` - the original `EMOCA version
+2) `EMOCA_v2_mp` - EMOCA v2 trained with mediapiple landmarks (instead of FAN) but without the lip reading loss
+3) `EMOCA_v2_lr_cos_1.5` - EMOCA v2 trained with mediapiple landmarks and with the lip reading loss (cosine similarity on lip reading features, similarly to SPECTRE)
+4) `EMOCA_v2_lr_mse_20` - (default) EMOCA v2 trained with mediapipe landmarks and with the lip reading loss (MSE on lip reading features)

+Notes:
+The SPECTRE paper uses a cosine similarity metric on lip reading features for supervision.
+In practice, we found that the cosine similarity loss can sometimes be artifact prone (over-exaggerated lip motion).
+This is the `EMOCA_v2_lr_cos_1.5` model.
+We found the supervision by mean squared error metric to be more stable in this regard and hence we recommend using the `EMOCA_v2_lr_mse_20` model.
+If you find that even this one produces undesirable artifacts, we suggest using `EMOCA_v2_mp`, which does not use the lip reading loss but is still much better thatn the original `EMOCA` model.

 ## Installation

 1) Follow the steps at the [root of this repo](../..).
 If for some reason the environment from there is not valid, create one using a `.yml` file from `envs`.